Introduction to geoCML

 geoCML deployments do not persist data; the file system within the service should not ever be changed directly unless during the build process.
 You may wonder how, then, are you to upload and change datasets contained within the geoCML Desktop service?

-The persistence layer is a mutible directory shared between the geoCML Desktop service and the deployment’s host machine. geoCML Base Deployments use Docker to bind the host machine’s local persistence layer to a persistence layer within the geoCML Desktop service.
+The persistence layer is a mutible and persistent directory shared between the geoCML Desktop service and the deployment’s host machine. geoCML Base Deployments use Docker to bind the host machine’s local persistence layer to a persistence layer within the geoCML Desktop service.
 This binding allows you to add files to the host machine’s persistence layer and have them available within the geoCML Desktop service.
 The persistence layer is also be available to other services within the deployment.

 About geocml-project.qgz